birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/_build/html/_sources/neo_out_blood.md

 In NHS guidelines, it doesn't include measurement of lactate.

 'The generally accepted cut off value for a **pathological acidosis** (risk of seizures, moderate to severe HIE and cerebral palsy) is **umbilical arterial pH ≤ 7.0**.
-It is unlikely that acute acidosis with a pH value greater than 7.0 is directly associated with cerebral palsy.'[[source - Joint NHS Trust Guidelines]](https://www.nnuh.nhs.uk/publication/download/babies-with-severe-umbilical-artery-acidosis-cord-arterial-ph-7-1-jcg0322-v3/)
+It is unlikely that acute acidosis with a pH value greater than 7.0 is directly associated with cerebral palsy.'[Joint NHS Trust Guidelines (ref below)]

 The American College of Obstetricians and Gynecologists suggests using a cord artery pH < 7.00 and base deficit >= 12.0 mmol/L to indicate metabolic acidosis, since this threshold was found to strongly associate with neonatal morbidity and death.
 However, use of stationary reference cut-off points can be an issue, as base deficit, pH, pCO2 and lactate can vary with **gestational age**.[[source]](https://obgyn.onlinelibrary.wiley.com/doi/pdfdirect/10.3109/00016349.2010.513426)